Tuesday 18 December 2012

 Peer pressure

 If we hang around with other drummers, it’s inevitable that we will compare notes.
 But eventually a challenge is issued and then it’s easy to move into a competitive mind-set.
-I went to an all-drummer college for a while, and we seemed to always be in ‘drum mode’.
+I went to an all-drummer college for a while, and we seemed to always be in ‘drummer mode’.
 We constantly discussed music, drums, drummers, and technique.
 And we compared.
 We compared ourselves to our school-mates, to local drummers we knew, to the drummers we admired, to whoever was in town.
 And we compared famous drummers to other famous drummers.
 The result was educational, but it also fostered a bit of an obsession with technique.
 And it inevitably showed in our playing.

 Ego